2 John 1

 12Having many things to write unto you, I would not write with paper and ink: but I trust to come unto you, and speak face to face, that our joy may be full.
 13The children of thy elect sister greet thee.
 Amen.

 He closes with a stunning phrase: "that our joy may be full."
-Joy is not optional in the Christian life; it is the goal.
-And joy is relational.
+Joy is the goal of the Christian life, and it is relational.
 It comes when we are together, when we share the same faith, when we can encourage one another face to face.
 The community John is writing to knows this too.
 Their joy awaits his presence.

 The letter ends with a simple greeting from the sister community: "The children of thy elect sister greet thee."
 There are believers in another place who share this faith, who know the elder, who send their love.
-The church is not isolated; it is woven into a larger network of faith.
+The church is woven into a larger network of faith.
 You are not alone in this.
 Others are walking in truth too.